nathanieltse/Fin/README.md

 &nbsp;

-`url.py` also has two API call route for posting transfering record and letting user add their spending record.
+`url.py` also has two API calls route for posting transfering record and letting user add their spending record.

 &nbsp;